atomvm/AtomVM/doc/src/build-instructions.md

 #### Flashing Release Images

-After preparing a release image you can use the `flashimage.sh`, which is generated with each build that will flash the full image using the correct flash offset for the chip the build was configured for.
+After preparing a release image you can use the `flashimage.sh`, which is generated with each build that will flash the full image using the correct flash offset for the chip the build was configured for using the either the default Erlang only `partitions.cvs` table, or the `partitions-elixir.cvs` table if that was used during the configuration.

 ```shell
 $ ./build/flashimage.sh